Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Experiments

 \subsection{Experimental Setup}

-We evaluate our model's performance on commonly used traffic speed dataset METR-LA \citep{li2017diffusion} and traffic flow dataset PEMS03 \citep{9346058}, each of which contains city-size traffic data with a sampling interval of 5 minutes in a local region, together with the real connections and distances (or travel cost) between sensors.
-We reduce the size of the original dataset by sub-sampling 1/3 of all data uniformly\footnote{{With a drastically smaller parameter count, our model focuses on the efficiency in utilizing the observations and the effectiveness with small training sets.
-Uniform subsampling reduces the size of the training set while making full use of the entire observation.
-See a detailed analysis in Appendix \ref{append:data-efficiency}.}}, and split it into training, validation, and test sets by 6:2:2.
-We predict the traffic speed/flow in the following 30\,/\,60\,/120 minutes (6\,/\,12\,/24 steps) from the previously observed 60 minutes (12 steps) for all datasets.
-We restrict our model to learn a \textit{sparse} graph based on the real road connections and a limited time window to model only the \textit{local} spatial/temporal influence.
-For undirected graphs $\cG^u$, we connect each node to its $k$ nearest neighbors (NNs).
-We construct 5 ADMM blocks, each contains 25 ADMM layers, and insert a pair of graph learning modules before each ADMM block.
-We set feature dimensions $K=6$, and stack vertically 4 graph learning modules to learn in parallel as an implementation of the \textit{multi-head} attention mechanism.
+We evaluate our model’s performance on commonly used traffic speed dataset METR-LA \citep{li2017diffusion} and traffic flow dataset PEMS03 \citep{9346058}, each containing city-size traffic data with a sampling interval of 5 minutes in a local region, together with real connections and distances (or travel cost) between sensors.
+We reduce the original dataset size by uniformly sub-sampling 1/3 of all data\footnote{See Appendix~\ref{append:data-efficiency} for a detailed discussion on data efficiency and uniform subsampling.} and split it into training, validation, and test sets by 6:2:2.
+We predict the traffic speed/flow in the following 30\,/\,60\,/120 minutes (6\,/\,12\,/\,24 steps) from the previously observed 60 minutes (12 steps) for all datasets.
+We restrict our model to learn a \textit{sparse} graph based on real road connections and a limited time window to model only the \textit{local} spatial/temporal influence.
+For undirected graphs $\cG^u$, we connect each node to its $k$ nearest neighbors (kNNs).
+We construct 5 ADMM blocks, each containing 25 ADMM layers, and insert a pair of graph learning modules before each ADMM block.
+We set feature dimensions $K=6$, and stack 4 graph learning modules vertically to learn in parallel as an implementation of the \textit{multi-head} attention mechanism.
 We minimize the Huber loss with $\delta=1$ for the \textit{entire} reconstructed sequence and the groundtruths.
 See Appendix \ref{append:model} for more details.